 CENTER OF BUOYANCY

 This law refers to the center of the volume of the body displacing water.
-Because of the this phenomena, buoyancy decreases effects of gravity and reduces the compression of joints.
+Because of this phenomenon, buoyancy decreases the effects of gravity and reduces the compression of joints.
 In water up to the neck, one will see a 90% reduction in compression.
 Water to the waist will reduce compression up to 50%.
 Joint capsules open when submerged creating greater flexibility for ROM needs.

-Because we do not live in the water, a comprehensive aquatic rehab program should incorporate transitions to land based therapy as appropriate and meeting optimal load requirements.
-WPT programs bridge the patient from water to land as appropriate and regress back to water when required for patient to progress in rehab goals.
+Because we do not live in the water, a comprehensive aquatic rehab program should incorporate transitions to land-based therapy as appropriate and meeting optimal load requirements.
+WPT programs bridge the patient from water to land as appropriate and regress back to water when required for the patient to progress in rehab goals.

 Aquatic therapy is NOT for everyone.
 Those with an extreme fear of water are expected to have greater outcomes with alternative therapies.
 Also, individuals with any infections, open wounds, influenza, urinary tract infections, vomiting, or incontinence should not participate in aquatic therapy.

-Wright Physical Therapy offers comprehensive aquatic and land-based programs for orthopedic and sports related injuries.
-Please contact us at firstname.lastname@example.org or email@example.com with further questions about our aquatic program.
+Wright Physical Therapy offers comprehensive aquatic and land-based programs for orthopedic and sports-related injuries.
+Click here for more information about our aquatic programs, to find a Wright Physical Therapy location near me.